Xilinx/VMC_Help/UTIL/Gateway_Out_AXIS/README.md

 ## Parameters

 #### Sample Time
-The sample time of the _tready_ signal leaving the block block.
+The sample time of the _tready_ signal leaving the block.
 In general, the value of this parameter should match the sample time of your HDL design.